Mesothelioma Symptoms

 Did You Know?

-Patients whose cancer has spread to the lymph nodes or other areas of the body may notice their existing symptoms get worse or that they’re developing new symptoms.
+If your cancer has advanced to the lymph nodes or other areas of the body, you may notice new or worsening symptoms.

 Advanced symptoms of mesothelioma cancer can include: